 Most people would agree that there is too much stuff in their homes – most of which is forgotten until it is time to move or do some spring cleaning.

-Even though we develop attachments to too many things we keep inside our homes, the truth is that too much clutter can make our lives feel more stressful and out of control.
+Even though we develop attachments to many of the things we keep inside our homes, the truth is that too much clutter can make our lives feel more stressful and out of control.

-Unsurprisingly, minimalism has become much more popular over the years.
-When you live a minimalist lifestyle, you try to use only things with a meaningful purpose.
-It’s all about living simply and having only what you need to get by each day.
+It is no surprise that minimalism has become much more popular over the years.
+When you live a decluttering lifestyle, you try to use only the things with a meaningful purpose.

 Knowing how to get started can feel like a challenge.
-So take a look at our tips below for help on how to begin your minimalist lifestyle journey.
+So, look at our tips below for help beginning your simple lifestyle journey.

 You can declutter your home and remove truckloads of stuff.
 Still, without changing your habits, it is only a matter of time before you accumulate a new mass of belongings that you will only eventually have to toss out.